near/NEPs/specs/RuntimeSpec/Preparation.md

 to continue execution, the `GasExceeded` error is raised and execution of the contract is terminated.

-Let metered block to refer to a set of wasm instructions.
-Analysis segments wasm functions into metered blocks such that every instruction belongs to exactly one metered block.
-The instructions belonging to a metered block need not immediately follow another instruction within the same metered block.

-During analysis metered blocks form a stack and the instructions are assigned to the metered block on top of the stack.
+The gas instrumentation analysis will segment a wasm function into metered blocks.
+In the end, every instruction will belong to exactly one metered block.
+The algorithm uses a stack of metered blocks and instructions are assigned to the metered block on top of the stack.
 The following terminology will be used throughout this section to refer to metered block operations:

 * active metered block – the metered block at the top of the stack;
 * pop – the active metered block is removed from the top of the stack;
-* push – a new metered block is added to the stack, becoming the new active metered block;
+* push – a new metered block is added to the stack, becoming the new active metered block.

 A metered block is pushed onto the stack upon a function entry and after every `if` and `loop` instruction.
-After the `br`, `br_if`, `br_table`, `else` & `return` (pseudo-)instructions the active metered block is poppsed and a new metered block is pushed onto the stack.
+After the `br`, `br_if`, `br_table`, `else` & `return` (pseudo-)instructions the active metered block is popped and a new metered block is pushed onto the stack.

 The `end` pseudo-instruction associated with the `if` & `loop` instructions, or when it terminates the function body, will cause the top-most metered block to be popped off the stack.
-Furthermore, if the `if..end`, `loop..end` or `block..end` control block terminated by this `end` pseudo-instruction contained any branching instructions targetting control blocks other than the control block terminated by this `end` pseudo instruction, the currently active metered block is popped and a new metered block is pushed.
+As a consequence, the instructions within a metered block need not be consecutive in the original function.
+If the `if..end`, `loop..end` or `block..end` control block terminated by this `end` pseudo-instruction contained any branching instructions targeting control blocks other than the control block terminated by this `end` pseudo instruction, the currently active metered block is popped and a new metered block is pushed.